ImmersiveWorks/Championship-Manager/README.md

 ## Supported Games
 * RFactor 2
+* <i>Want more?</i> Submit a Feature Request with an example file from your game of choice containing session data.

 ## Contributing to Championship Manager
 We welcome contributions to the Championship Manager project to facilitate additional games being supported by our software.